groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-annotation-java-add-point-pdf/_index.md

 </dependencies>
 ```

-### License Acquisition
+### Getting Your License Sorted

-To fully utilize GroupDocs.Annotation, you can:
+Here's the thing about licensing—you've got options, and picking the right one can save you headaches later:

-1. **Free Trial:** Download a trial version from [GroupDocs' website](https://releases.groupdocs.com/annotation/java/) to test features.
+1. **Free Trial Route:** Perfect for prototyping and learning.
+Download from [GroupDocs' website](https://releases.groupdocs.com/annotation/java/) and you'll get watermarked outputs (totally fine for development).

-2. **Temporary License:** Request a temporary license for full access during development at [this link](https://purchase.groupdocs.com/temporary-license/).
+2. **Temporary License:** Need to demo to stakeholders without watermarks?
+Grab a temporary license [here](https://purchase.groupdocs.com/temporary-license/).
+It's free and lasts 30 days.

-3. **Purchase:** For long-term use, purchase a license from the [GroupDocs store](https://purchase.groupdocs.com/buy).
+3. **Full License:** Ready for production?
+Check out pricing at the [GroupDocs store](https://purchase.groupdocs.com/buy).

-### Initialization
+### Your First Annotator Instance

-Once you have your environment set up and dependencies added, initialize GroupDocs.Annotation with:
+Let's make sure everything's working with this simple initialization:

 ```java
 import com.groupdocs.annotation.Annotator;